needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 * **Tests:** Graphics tests (for image comparisons).

 Sample projects are using Hybrid Renderer V2 and require Unity 2020.1.0b3 or later and version 9.0.0-preview of the HDRP and URP packages.

-**IMPORTANT:** Note that verion 9.0.0-preview package has not yet been released, and is not available in the Package Manager.
-To use these sample projects, you must clone the Scriptable Render Pipeline repository under the same parent folder as the DOTS repository.
-The Scriptable Render Pipeline repository is located here: https://github.com/Unity-Technologies/ScriptableRenderPipeline.